 A venture capital fund focused on investing in companies in their primary development stage.

-Equity financing is a term used for company's issuance of shares of common or preferred stock to raise money.
+Equity financing is a term used for a company's issuance of shares of common or preferred stock to raise money.
 Equity financing is commonly done when its per-share prices are high-the most money that can be raised for the smallest number of shares.

 Equity Offerings is raising funds by offering ownership in a corporation through the issuing of shares of a corporation's common or preferred stock.

-Exit is the sale or exchange of a significant amount of company ownership for cash, debt, or equity of another company.
+The exit is the sale or exchange of a significant amount of company ownership for cash, debt, or equity of another company.

 Exit Route is the method by which an investor would realize an investment.

 Exit Strategy is the way in which a venture capitalist or business owner intends to use to get out of an investment that he/she has made.
 Exit Strategy is also called liquidity event.